CarrotRP/whokjeyluy/README.md

 # NOTE: use 2 terminal for this app

 # Go to frontend and install dependencies
-cd whokjeyluy
-cd frontend
-npm install
+cd whokjeyluy/frontend; npm install

 # Go to backend and install dependencies
-cd whokjeyluy
-cd backend
-npm install
+cd whokjeyluy/backend; npm install

 # Create your database in mysql and call it what you want, 'wkl' for default, then create .env file inside whokjeyluy/backend
 # inside .env